nearform/titus/docs/developers/packages/titus-backend/README.md

 ## Features

 * Hapi HTTP server
 * Logger of choice is [Pino]
-* Automatic restart and hot reloading thanks to [NodeMon]
+* Automatic restart and hot reloading thanks to [Nodemon]
 * Follows [12-Factor App recommendation][config] and reads configuration from env variables
 * Postgresql plugin with transaction control at route level
 * Sample source structure for organising Hapi routes and plugin
 * Tested with [Jest], [nock] and [faker]